U2UTraining/katacoda-scenarios/kubernetes-lab/step3.md

 `kubectl get pods -o wide`{{execute T1}}

-to see your of pods.
+to see your pods.
 Notice the name that was given to it.

 Let's use your proxy to verify that it's running properly.
 First place the pod name into a variable: